Fernandez-Trincado/47Tucanae-NbodySimulations/README.md

 ---

     The authors would like to thank the referee for a detailed and constructive report that helped us improve this paper.
-N-body simulatios data was kindly shared with us by Andrea Kunder.
+N-body simulations data was kindly shared with us by Andrea Kunder.
 J.G.F-T is currently supported by Centre National d'Etudes Spatiales (CNES) through PhD grant 0101973 and the R\'egion de Franche-Comt\'e and by the French Programme National de Cosmologie et Galaxies (PNCG).
 E.M, and B.P acknowledge support from UNAM/PAPIIT grant IN105916.
 D.A.G.H was